bartonlab/paper-DMS-inference/README.md

 <!-- The data file should be renamed as `Target-protein_nucleotide_count.csv` -->

-2) If only short reads data available(single allele available), the raw data format should be like this, pre and post generation data in seperated files: https://github.com/bartonlab/paper-DMS-inference/blob/main/data/raw_data/BG505_DNA_codoncounts.csv.
+2) If only short reads data available(single allele available), the raw data format should be like [this](https://github.com/bartonlab/paper-DMS-inference/blob/main/data/raw_data/BG505_DNA_codoncounts.csv), pre-selection and post-selection data in seperated files.
 Please refer to [Deep mutational scanning counts file](http://jbloomlab.github.io/dms_tools/fileformats.html#deep-mutational-scanning-counts-file) for standard count table format.

 - The first column is the site index.